pratham-vbhat/prathamvbhat/README.md

 **Things I'm Passionate about**

 ***
-   - Ethical Hacking.
+   - CyberSecurity & Ethical Hacking.
-   - CyberSecurity.
    - cryptocurrency.
    - web development.
-   - kali Linux.
+   - kali Linux & other Linux.

 **Get in touch**<hr />
     * Email: 21a36.pratham@sjec.ac.in